Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been exactly checked, or a piece that is being split, will certainly need a study to locate the new corners and great deal lines in Nebraska, which ought to be completely marked so they will never become lost.
+Land that has actually never ever been specifically checked, or a piece that is being split, will certainly need a study to situate the new corners as well as lot lines in Nebraska, which must be completely noted so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.